trewknowledge/GDPR/README.md

 ## Changelog

+##### 2.0.0
+* Change all requests and privacy preferences window to AJAX to avoid the admin-post hook issue.
+* We do not track privacy policy anymore.
+We can now track any kind of policy that users want.
+Those have been moved to each consent.
+* Including more options.
+Including "enable/disable" the privacy bar.
+* New filters and funtions were included.
+* Making the settings a little more accessible.
+* Removed the reconsent modal.
+It was too obtrusive.
+We switched to a more subtle notification bar.

 ##### 1.4.7
 * Fix for users who were complaining about their scroll bars missing if they did not select a privacy policy page.